keltonhalbert/NFDRS4/README.md

 *Config4cpp* - see http://www.config4star.org/
  Config4cpp is used by NFDRS4 for defining configuration files for NFDRS4_cli and NFDRS4 initialization (station) parameters.
- Complete source for config4cpp is included in the 'extern' directory, and must be built via makefiles to produce a static config4cpp library which is neccessary to build NFDRS4_cli executable.
+ Complete source for config4cpp is included in the 'extern' directory.
+Previously, an additional manual build step was required, but CMake integration was added as part of the SPC fork.
+No user configuration or intervention is necessary.

 *utctime* - see http://paulgriffiths.github.io/utctime/documentation/index.html
  UTCTime class is used for handling time in NFDRS4.
 Complete source is in the lib/utctime directory

 License - NFDRS4 is public domain software, still under development at this time.

-Building NFDRS4_cli
- Run CMAKE and provide entries for CONFIG4CPP_DIR (directory containing config4cpp include files) and CONFIG4CPP_LIB (directory containing config4cpp.lib)
- Rerun CMAKE and run make

 ## Building in MS Windows
+### ***NOTE:*** This information may not be up to date, as windows build have not been tested in the current state of the fork/refactor.
+The legacy instructions have been left alone, but may not be valid.

 Building for MS Windows has been tested with MS Visual Studio 2022 *Steps*<br>
 *Build config4cpp*<br>